 Chiefly, this is significant for third-party sellers as many don’t operate from a traditional office location.
 Seller Central requires an address when registering for an account, and it’s common for third-party sellers to post their home address.

 All sellers, but especially third-party sellers, should take a few minutes to make sure their account is set up to their liking for this impending change.

 While this change is new for the US Amazon marketplace, it’s consistent with practices for international markets such as Europe, Japan, and Mexico.

-The address will be available to be seen by any shoppers, but customers would have to do a bit of digging to find it.
+The address will be displayed to all shoppers, but customers have to do some digging to find it.
 As a result, your business name and address will only be displayed on your Seller Profile page.
 By and large, this page generates sparse traffic.

 To find this page, a customer would have to click on the seller name in the Buy Box or under the Additional Sellers if an item has more than one seller available.

 If you sell from home but don’t want your home address listed, options exist.
 For example, registering for a PO Box.
 Additionally, setting up an alternative such as a UPS Mailbox to maintain personal privacy.